 - 2 cups whole milk

-- 1/2 cup vegetable broth (I like Manischewitz All Natural Vegetable Broth)
+- 1/2 cup vegetable broth (we like the Pacific Organic Mushroom or Vegetable broths)

 - 1 tsp dry mustard